SmritiGoyal/rtat-optimization/docs/methodology.md

 engineer_hist_mean_rtat(eng_id) = mean(target_days for all repairs by eng_id)
 ```

-Critically, this is computed on **training-period repairs only** (2023-2024 in the train split).
-For a validation repair in 2025 by engineer E, the feature value is E's mean across their 2023-2024 repairs — even if E continued to work in 2025.
+Critically, this **should** be computed on training-period repairs only — and after the fix described below, it is.
+For a validation repair in 2025 by engineer E, the feature value is E's mean across the 2023-2024 training fold, even if E continued to work in 2025.

-In the original implementation this aggregate was fit in ingestion across the full 2023-2025 cohort and merged before the
-train/validation split — so 2025 validation rows did see 2025 RTATs.
-This was caught in audit and fixed: the engineer mean is now recomputed fold-scoped in feature engineering (fit on the 2023-2024 fold for selection; refit on 2023-2025
-for the final model).
+In the original implementation this aggregate was fit in ingestion across the full 2023-2025 cohort and merged before the train/validation split — so 2025 validation rows did see 2025 RTATs.
+This was caught in audit and fixed: the engineer mean is now recomputed fold-scoped in feature engineering (fit on the 2023-2024 fold for selection; refit on 2023-2025 for the final model).
 See Section 7.5.

 This avoids two failure modes:
 1. **Information leakage:** if computed on the full dataset, the feature would include the current repair's contribution to its own engineer's mean.
 2. **Future leakage:** if computed across all years, a 2025 validation repair would see 2025 RTATs reflected in the engineer mean.

 `engineer_proxy_missing` is a flag for engineers who appear in validation/holdout but not in training (new hires, transfers, etc.).
 For these rows the feature falls back to the global mean.
-The quartile thresholds (Q1≤5.5d, Q2≤7.2d, Q3≤11.7d, Q4 > 11.7d) are also computed on training data and frozen.
+The quartile thresholds (Q1≤5.5d, Q2≤7.2d, Q3≤11.7d, Q4 > 11.7d quoted here are the final-model values fit on 2023-2025; the selection model uses 2023-2024-fit cutpoints) are also computed on training data and frozen.

 The validated within-quartile mean RTAT shows a long-tail pattern, not a smooth gradient: **Q1=4.5d, Q2=6.3d, Q3=8.9d, Q4=17.7d**.
-The slowest 25% of engineers are dramatically slower than the rest (Q4/Q1 ratio = 3.9×), which is why engineer deployment is the dominant lever in the segment decomposition (46% of segments).
+The slowest 25% of engineers are dramatically slower than the rest (Q4/Q1 ratio = 3.9×), which is why engineer deployment is the dominant lever in the segment decomposition (43% of segments).

 ### 4.5 Segment-safe delivery feature